 Code Enforcement works hard to ensure that existing businesses are in compliance with applicable fire codes.
 They are very involved with new construction projects for the same purpose.
 This work section also performs a variety of inspections required by the currently adopted fire code.

 Public Education is the work section responsible for taking fire and life safety messages directly to the public.
 These individuals have population-specific programs for the young, the elderly, and everyone in between.

 Fire Investigation exists to determine the cause of fires.
 This information is extremely beneficial to spawn the creation of new fire codes that may be needed and to identify when there may be a trend that needs to be addressed through a Public Education program.
 The results of an investigation could also determine if arson was the cause.

 Administration is under the direction of the Fire Chief.
 Administration is comprised of Administrative Services, Safety, and Public Information.

 Administrative Services is responsible for providing administrative support, staff management, and centralized budget management.
 Administrative Services prepares, implements, and monitors the operating and capital budgets along with the management of Purchasing, Contract Administration, and Grants Management.

 Safety is responsible for keeping Department personnel safe and healthy.
 The major functions of this work section are supervising and coordinating the safety and health and risk management activities of the Fire Department.

-Public Information serves as the primary conduit through which information coming from the Oklahoma City Fire Department flows.
-The Public Information Office is responsible for coordinating all activities involving the media, maintaining social media sites, and maintaining the Fire Department portion of the official website for the City of Oklahoma City.
+Public Relations & Marketing serves as the primary conduit through which information coming from the Oklahoma City Fire Department flows.
+Public Relations & Marketing is responsible for coordinating all activities involving the media, maintaining social media sites, maintaining the website for the fire department, and marketing special events.